Motorcycle Safety Tips: Safest Way to Ride a Motorcycle

 How You Can Ride a Motorcycle in the Wind

-Note that we’ve three types of winds that impact your riding differently.
-You must know all three if you are to ride your motorcycle safely in the wind.
+Note that we have three types of winds that impact your riding differently.
+You must know all three if you are to ride safely in the wind.

 • The tailwind (wind blowing in the direction you are riding, thus pushing you)